-When a judge(s) of the Court of Appeal has made an order in your case, the order is prepared and signed (‘perfected’) by a court registrar.
+When the Court of Appeal has made an order in your case, the order is prepared and signed (‘perfected’) by a court registrar.
+No order is drawn in relation to directions given at the Directions List and if you are not sure of the directions given the court office will be able to help from the note on the court file.

 1. Obtaining a copy of an order

-Court of Appeal orders are available to parties or solicitors in both plain copies and attested (signed and certified) copies.
+Court of Appeal orders are available to parties (if the are not legally represented) or solicitors on record in the appeal.
+Plain copies will be emailed on request.
 For the majority of purposes, plain copies are acceptable.
-However, an attested copy is required for some purposes (such as appealing a Court of Appeal order).
-You must pay court stamp duty – currently €15.00 – for an attested copy of an order.
+However, an attested copy (certified by the court office to be a true copy of the original) is required for some purposes (such as appealing a Court of Appeal order).
+You must pay court stamp duty – currently €15.00 – for an attested copy of an order unless the proceedings are exempt from fees.

 You can request a copy of an order if you are representing yourself.
 If you are represented by a solicitor, your solicitor must make the request.
 Email: firstname.lastname@example.org.